BourgeoisLab/jsorrery/README.md

 - Reorganized *bodies* directory into subdirectories
 - New scenario settings:
   - *hideMilkyWay*: hides the Milky Way
+  - *hideConstellations*: hides the Milky Way constellations
   - *hideBodyLabels*: hides the planet labels
+- Fixed a bug in getOrbitVertices()

 # Usage